 Yet PMs have had scarce resources to do this great work.
 In the past, product managers relied on spreadsheets, PowerPoint decks, and more general project management software.
 They used these tools to manage their roadmaps, requirements documents, and more.
 However, they were not created with product managers in mind.
 The specifics of product management — prioritizing features, organizing requirements, creating and maintaining product roadmaps — are not easily managed using these tools.
 This toolkit includes everything you need as a product manager.
 The tools are divided up into the following areas: Product Roadmapping Aha!
 Create a visual product roadmap to outline your strategy, features, and ideas.
 Project Management.
 Project Management, Agile, Waterfall, and UX Diagrams on Behance.

 What are the disadvantages of agile software development?
 Lonely Planet Travel Guides and Travel Information.
 We achieve styling through opt in classes and do not style elements globally.

 This is to reduced the number of style collisions across projects.
 Elements can inherit styles from .copy--body or otherwise applied directly.
 User Stories and User Story Examples by Mike Cohn.
 User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.

 They typically follow a simple template: As a <type of user>, I want <some goal> so that <some reason>.
 User stories are often written on index cards or sticky notes, stored in a shoe box, and arranged on walls or tables to facilitate planning and discussion.
 As such, they strongly shift the focus from writing about features to discussing them.
 In fact, these discussions are more important than whatever text is written.
 BRD vs. Functional Software Requirements.

-We often get the question asking “what is the difference between business requirements and functional requirements?”
+In prior posts I have discussed that these distinctions are actually artificial and are artifacts of an organization structure that requires people in “the business” to produce a “business requirements document (BRD)” vs. some other group that will produce a “system requirements specification (SRS)”.
+The difference ultimately is just the level of detail.
 But given that we do have to live with BRD’s and SRS’s, how do we decide what goes into each document?
 As you may know, at Seilevel we use a model called the Requirements Object Model (ROM) which describes a hierarchy of business needs and features.
 At the top of the hierarchy we expect a statement of Problems, Objectives and Strategies that tie directly in to corporate strategies.
 Select – Executives are presented with a number of possible projects with conceptual business cases.

 Users assume that if you cut corners on your website, you also cut corners with your products and services.
 When users feel smart and sophisticated on your website, they tend to stick around.
 When users feel stupid, their blood pressure goes up, their heart rate increases, and they get a little hot under the collar.
 This visceral negative reaction begins to harm trust and brand perception almost immediately.
 Print Design vs.

 Privacy is a huge buzzword in today’s digitally-connected world.
 Companies are trying to strike a balance between transparent organizational structures that encourage collaboration and innovation, and respecting the privacy and boundaries of workers.
 These companies are walking a tightrope, and they’re often falling down.
 What happens is usually far from organizational transparency and closer to micromanagement.